 We know motorhomers who look after campsites (as wardens) throughout the year, spending a few weeks at a time at different sites.

-And one of our contacts in Australia (who uses the same web-building platform as us) has written a great article about how to run an online business from your RV.
+And one of our contacts in Australia has written a great article about how to run an online business from your RV.

 The fact is that the world has changed enormously over the last decade or so and many jobs can now be done online.
 If you’ve got a decent wifi connection there’s no reason why this can’t be done from the comfort of your motorhome.